1976 Burundian coup d'état: The regime of Bagaza

 After coming to power, Bagaza tried to defuse interethnic and intra-ethnic tensions between Hutu and Tutsi through a series of liberalization.
 In 1977, Bagaza returned Burundi to civilian rule and the Hutus were incorporated into the government; an anti-corruption campaign began and eventually a limited land reform program was launched by the government.

 In November 1981, a new constitution was approved in a referendum, but Burundi remained a one-party state led by the Union for National Progress party (Union pour le Progrès national, UPRONA).

 According to the Constitution, election was held on 22 October 1982 for the National Assembly, and on 31 August 1984 Bagaza was elected president with 99.6% of the vote, being the only candidate for the country's presidency.
 However, the reforms were cosmetic in nature, the state was still dominated by UPRONA and the military, which in general served as instruments of political and economic domination of the Hima-Tutsi clan, based in Bururi (Bagaza was from province of the same name), while most of the Hutus remained marginalized and disenfranchised.

 To organize resistance against Tutsi rule, Hutu refugees in the neighboring Democratic Republic of the Congo (then Zaire under the rule of Mobutu Sese Seko) founded the Party for the Liberation of the Hutu People (Parti pour la libération du peuple Hutu, PALIPEHUTU) in April 1980.
 During this period, Tutsis had monopoly access to education and work in government bodies.

-As the state centralized all decisions and dissemination of information, it came into conflict with the Roman Catholic Church.
+As the state centralized all decisions and dissemination of information, it came into conflict with the Catholic Church.
 The church provided alternative means of access to health care, education and social mobilization to those controlled by the Tutsis, which resulted in the church being accused of "supporting the Hutu resistance".
 This conflict culminated in the expulsion of missionaries and the nationalization of Catholic schools in 1985.